MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-VivaOrgInsightsDelegatedRole.md

 ## SYNOPSIS
 This cmdlet is available only in the Exchange Online PowerShell module v3.7.0-Preview1 or later.
 For more information, see [About the Exchange Online PowerShell module](https://aka.ms/exov3-module).

-Use the Get-VivaOrgInsightsDelegatedRole cmdlet to view all delegatees of the specified delegator.
-Delegatee accounts can view organizational insights like the specified delegator.
+Use the Get-VivaOrgInsightsDelegatedRole cmdlet to view all delegates of the specified delegator.
+Delegate accounts can view organizational insights like the specified delegator.

 For information about the parameter sets in the Syntax section below, see [Exchange cmdlet syntax](https://learn.microsoft.com/powershell/exchange/exchange-cmdlet-syntax).